 I am a lawyer.

 The reason the hiragana は(ha) is pronounced “wa” in the first sentence and others will be explained in a bit.

-Like in Spanish, if the subject of the sentence is already understood, pronounces such as “he” and “she” aren’t typically used in Japanese.
+Like in Spanish, if the subject of the sentence is already understood, pronouns such as “he” and “she” aren’t typically used in Japanese.
 Therefore, in the case of the second sentence, who Tanaka is would depend on the context (for simplicity’s sake in the following sample sentences, I’ll keep it as “It’s Tanaka.”)
 The first sentence however, specifically states who the lawyer is, in this case it’s the speaker.
-If it only said 弁護士です。(bengoshi desu.) without the pronounce for “I,” like the second sentence we’d have to determine who it’s talking about through context.
+If it only said 弁護士です。(bengoshi desu.) without the pronoun for “I,” like the second sentence we’d have to determine who it’s talking about through context.